Stress and Organizational Impact

 Often greater demands are placed on workers in today’s competitive marketplace.
 For example, in the customer service and entertainment industry, there is no shortage of options for people to spend their disposable income.
 And in today’s economic climate, companies are expected to try to do more with less.
 Although profitability is the focus, this pursuit can not be to the detriment of the workforce.
 Putting too much pressure and strain on staff to perform will ultimately have the opposite affect (i.e. burn-out, conflict and incidents of workplace aggression).

-Stress and stress management is a reality in today’s organizations.
-Successful organizations today realize the importance of not only monitoring workplace stress, but implementing vehicles to reduce stress for all employees.
-Time and money can be spent by a company creating programs and initiatives to address stress related issues (i.e. flextime, job sharing, childcare, health and fitness and team building activities) or a company can spend their money battling absenteeism, employee turnover and rising benefit costs.
+Stress management is a reality in today’s organizations.
+Successful organizations today realize the importance of not only monitoring workplace stress but implementing vehicles to reduce strain for all employees.
+Time and money can be spent by a company creating programs and initiatives to address stress related issues (i.e. flex time, job sharing, childcare, health and fitness and team building activities) or a company can spend their money battling absenteeism, employee turnover and rising benefit costs.
 The intelligent choice should be clear.

 Author: Chris Dugas